aaronspurgeon/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 Describe the technical or design discussions that shaped the long-term product vision.

 - **For data scientists and engineers:** Describe the technologies that you will use to build this product.
 Why do they fit the product vision?
+  Not much has changed the way I viewed the product.
+I was excited when I first saw that I would be working on an extension since it'll be my first, and after conversations I feel more excited than ever.
 - **For UX designers:** Describe the questions that you are asking during user research.
 Why have you selected these questions to ask?
 What is the problem your team is trying to solve?

 You are expected to be able to answer all these questions.
 Your responses contribute to your Journal Entry grade.
 Skipping this section _will_ prevent you from passing this challenge.